Code Copied

 If the urge to drink constantly pops up and does not go away after consuming fluids and electrolytes, seek medical help right away.

-If you wonder "why am I always thirsty" and discover that dehydration is the culprit, reach for DripDrop.
+If you frequently wonder “why am I so thirsty all of a sudden?” and discover dehydration is the culprit, reach for DripDrop.
 It was developed by a doctor on a mission to defeat life-threatening dehydration.

-Get started with our most popular multi-flavor pouch for dehydration relief fast.
+Get started with our most popular multi-flavor pouch for fast hydration.
 Or, learn more about how you can save up to 25% on every purchase when you subscribe.